cev2129/building_blocks/README.md

 # Building Blocks

-this repo contains code from the building blcoks topic in P8105.
+this repo contains code from the building blocks topic in P8105.

+this repo has code written by Cristina Varela